ethanwhall389/memory-card/README.md

 # Memory Card

 This project is a fun game to test your memory.
 The user must select each card without clicking the same card twice.
-Easier than it sounds!
+Harder than it sounds!

 ## Tech Stack
  - React